DAG Pipeline Execution¶

 Data Flow Between Processes¶

-Processes access data from upstream processes via the data parameter:
+Processes access data from upstream processes via matching parameter names:

 @process()